xiekunyu/raingad-im-php/README.en.md

-2. Enable pseudo-static and set the reverse proxy, the following only shows the pseudo-static and reverse proxy configuration of nginx, apache please Baidu or use chatGPT conversion.
+2. Enable pseudo-static and set the reverse proxy, the following only shows the pseudo-static and reverse proxy configuration of nginx, Apache is not supported for the time being.

 ```